-- 1. Polit and Hungler (1993, pp. 27-36) review the research process. - Describe 'variable', 'dependent variable', and 'independent variable'.
+- 1. Polit and Hungler (1993, pp. 25-36) review the research process. - Describe 'variable', 'dependent variable', and 'independent variable'.
 Give an example of each. - Describe 'data'.
 What is the difference between qualitative and quantitative data?
 Give an example of each. - Describe the concept of control.
 Why is it important in research? - 2.
-Polit and Hungler (1993, pp. 27-36) continue to review the research process. - Describe the major steps in the research process. - 3.
-Polit and Hungler (1993) also review how to read research reports. - What is the purpose of the abstract?
+Polit and Hungler (1993, pp. 37-41) continue to review the research process. - Describe the major steps in the research process.

-- What is discussed in the introduction? - What is discussed in the methods section? - What is discussed in the results section? - What is in the discussion section? - 4.
+- 3. Polit and Hungler (1993, pp. 51-59) also review how to read research reports. - What is the purpose of the abstract? - What is discussed in the introduction? - What is discussed in the methods section? - What is discussed in the results section? - What is in the discussion section? - 4.
 Clarke (1996) lists a number of questions that might be used to critique research reports.
-Of the many questions she lists, - What are three key questions you want to ask about the research sample?
-Why? - What five questions do you want to ask about the research method?
-Why? - What three questions do you want to ask about the interpretation of findings?
+Of the many questions she lists, - From your perspective, what are three key questions you want to ask about the research sample?
+Why? - From your perspective, what five questions do you want to ask about the research method?
+Why? - From your perspective, what three questions do you want to ask about the interpretation of findings?
 Why? - Use these questions to critique the research reports distributed in the first research class. - We talk about research based practice as "practice based on valid and reliable research findings obtained from investigation of nursing practice problems" (MacPhail, 1996, p.
 118).
 What do we mean by valid and reliable research findings?